andrewevag/ggec/README.md

   - global state to keep line and column
   - have each syntactic node keep track of the state where we found it
   - everyone call call error-abort by giving a state.
+- Split sem() into parts of before and after codegen..
+- Fix Symbol offset in symbol table.
 # Known bugs

 # Warnings to take into account